We Believe in the Future of Rural America

 Eligible businesses should:

-• Report $1 million or more of stable, recurring revenue
+• Report $1,000,000 to $10,000,000+ of stable, recurring revenue

 Which investment Sectors?